-Buying goods on social media: how to avoid being ripped off
+Shopping on Social Media: How to avoid being ripped off

 November 25, 2020

-The latest scam involves goods that you order through adverts on Facebook or Instagram that aren’t even remotely what they claim to be online.
-Some shocking examples I’ve seen include:
+These scams involve goods advertised via platforms like Facebook, Instagram or TikTok that aren’t even remotely what they claim to be.
+Some shocking examples include:

-• A kitchen table and chairs that was sold with pictures of a happy family sitting around it, that turned out to be for a dolls house when it was delivered.
+• A kitchen table and chairs advertised with pictures of a happy family sitting around it, which turned out to be for a doll’s house when they were delivered!

 • A machine that fires balls for your dog to chase, sold with an advert showing a machine industriously firing away for various deliriously happy dogs.
 The purchaser was sent a tennis ball in a plastic bag.
 The ball didn’t even bounce.